-Background: Although exposure to stings has been identified as the leading risk factor for anaphylaxis due to Hymenoptera venom allergy, professional beekeepers receive hundreds yearly without developing systemic reactions.
+Background: Although exposure to stings has been identified as the leading risk factor for anaphylaxis due to Hymenoptera venom allergy, professional beekeepers receive hundreds of stings yearly without developing systemic reactions.

-Objective: This study aims to analyse the mechanisms underlying bee venom tolerance in beekeepers.
+Objective: This study aims to analyze the mechanisms underlying bee venom tolerance in beekeepers.

 Methods: A cross-sectional study was conducted.
-Participants were recruited and classified into three groups: allergic patients (AP) experiencing systemic reactions after bee stings, with a positive intradermal test and specific IgE (sIgE) to Apis mellifera venom (AmV); tolerant beekeepers (TBK) receiving ≥50 stings/year; and healthy non-exposed controls (HC).
-Serum levels of sIgE and specific IgG4 (sIgG4) to AmV, rApi m 1, rApi m 2, rApi m 3, Api m 4, rApi m 5 and rApi m10, as well as AmV-induced basophil degranulation, percentage of T-cell subsets, regulatory T-cells (Treg cells) and IL-10 production, were measured.
+Participants were recruited and classified into 3 groups: allergic patients (APs), who experienced systemic reactions after bee stings, with a positive intradermal test and specific IgE (sIgE) to Apis mellifera venom (AmV); tolerant beekeepers (TBKs), who received ≥50 stings/year; and healthy nonexposed controls (HCs).
+We measured serum levels of sIgE and specific IgG4 (sIgG4) to AmV, rApi m 1, rApi m 2, rApi m 3, Api m 4, rApi m 5, and rApi m10, as well as AmV-induced basophil degranulation, percentage of T-cell subsets, regulatory T cells (Treg), and IL-10 production.

-Conclusions: A different profile, strongly marked by Treg activity, was found in TBKs.
-This natural tolerance would be led by the expansion of inducible Helios-Treg cells at a peripheral level.
-Helios-Treg population could be a novel candidate biomarker useful for monitoring tolerance.
+Conclusions: The profile of TBKs, which was strongly marked by Treg activity, differed from that of TBKs.
+This natural tolerance would be led by the expansion of inducible Helios– Treg cells at the peripheral level.
+The Helios– Treg population could be a novel candidate biomarker for monitoring tolerance.